isomerpages/nhg-ohrpp/_publications/About our Publications.md

 description: ""
 ---
 <h4><strong>About our Publications</strong></h4>
-<p>The NHG Health OHRPP and her units regularly publishes several newsletters
+<p>The NHG Health OHRPP and its units regularly publishes several newsletters
 and circulars to educate and inform the NHG Health research community and to foster a research culture grounded in high ethical standards, responsible conduct of research and continuous education.</p>